jlink/property-based-testing/pbt-java/blog-series/how_to_specify_it_in_java.md

 This requires to both use this function the `trees()` generator method and changing the annotation of key values to `@ForAll("keys") Integer`.

-> Testing property `measure` using this type for keys results in the following, much better, distribution:
+> Testing property `measure` using this type for keys results in the following, ~~much~~ somewhat better, distribution:

 ```
 [BST Properties:measure] frequency =